 The Best Music Streaming Services

 In terms of quality, services, and offers, all the major music streaming services are pretty equal.
-Our five top picks run neck and neck with fair pricing, vast music libraries, online/ offline listening, and personalized content.
+Our six top picks run neck and neck with fair pricing, vast music libraries, online/ offline listening, and personalized content.
 So how do you choose the best streaming service for you?

 It all comes down to the perks.
 Your music streaming service should offer up the content you want, the way you want it — whether that means live radio, exclusive artist content, daily new music mixes, high-fidelity audio, or endless music videos.
 Our top picks offer a little bit of everything.
 Read on to see what makes each one unique, or jump down to our music streaming service buying guide for help figuring out which platform is best for you.